About the Fordham University HIV and Drug Abuse Prevention Research Ethics Training Institute (RETI)

-Now in its ninth year, the Fordham HIV and Drug Abuse Prevention Research Ethics Training Institute (RETI) is a training grant sponsored by the National Institute on Drug Abuse (#1R25DA031608, Principal Investigator, Celia B. Fisher, Director Center for Ethics Education).
+Now in its 12th year, the Fordham HIV and Drug Abuse Prevention Research Ethics Training Institute (RETI) is a training grant sponsored by the National Institute on Drug Abuse (NIDA) and directed by Celia B. Fisher, Director, Center for Ethics Education.
 The RETI provides early career investigators in the social, behavioral, medical and public health fields with an opportunity to gain research ethics training.
-A major function of the RETI is also to conduct institute-funded research on ethical issues in HIV and drug use research.
+A major function of the RETI is also to conduct a $30,000 small grant, institute-funded research project on ethical issues in HIV and drug use research.
 In doing so, RETI addresses the urgent need for HIV investigators who can identify and address ethical issues, engage drug-using and other at-risk communities in the construction and evaluation of population-sensitive research protections, and generate empirical data to inform ethical practice and policies for HIV prevention science.
-Through their funded Mentored Research Project (MRP), RETI fellows generate empirical data, publish their findings in a variety of high-impact academic journals, and are trained to apply for increasing grant opportunities.
-Fifty early career professionals have both extensively published their mentored research project (MRP) studies in high impact journals and/or given presentations internationally.
+Through their funded Mentored Research Projects (MRP), RETI trainees generate empirical data, publish their findings in a variety of high-impact academic journals, and are trained to apply for increasing grant opportunities.
+Over fifty early career professionals have both extensively published their mentored research project (MRP) studies in high impact journals and/or given presentations internationally.

 Aims of the HIV and Drug Abuse Prevention Research Ethics Training Institute

 - Expand fellows' knowledge of and capacity to address key ethical issues in HIV prevention research with drug using and other at-risk communities

 - Provide fellows with the skills to ethically engage participants and communities in the construction of participant protections that reflect the values and merit the trust of all stakeholders in HIV and drug abuse prevention research

 - Increase fellows' capacity to conduct research that will generate data to inform HIV and drug abuse prevention research practices and policies